 Television Play-by-Play Announcer

-One of the most recognizable sports personalities in the Bay Area, Bob Fitzgerald is currently in his 20th season as television play-by-play announcer for the Warriors on CSN Bay Area.
-Since his arrival, the Warriors broadcast team has received 14 nominations and won three Emmy Awards for "Best Live Sports Broadcast,” most recently for CSN Bay Area’s broadcast of the Warriors vs. Kings game during the 2014-15 season that featured Klay Thompson’s NBA-record 37 points in a single quarter.
-Fitzgerald has received six Emmy nominations for "Best On-Camera" and was awarded the Emmy for “Best On-Camera, Play-by-Play Sports” for Northern California in 2007 and 2014.
+One of the most recognizable sports personalities in the Bay Area, Bob Fitzgerald is currently in his 23rd season as television play-by-play announcer for the Warriors on NBC Sports Bay Area.
+Since his arrival, the Warriors broadcast team has received 16 nominations and won three Emmy Awards for “Best Live Sports Broadcast,” most recently for NBC Sports Bay Area’s broadcast of the Warriors vs. Kings game during the 2014-15 season that featured Klay Thompson’s NBA-record 37 points in a single quarter.
+Fitzgerald has received six Emmy nominations for “Best On-Camera” and was awarded the Emmy for “Best On-Camera, Play-by-Play Sports” for Northern California in 2007 and 2014.

 On a national basis, Fitzgerald currently calls NFL and college football games for Sports USA Radio.
-He has nearly 20 years of experience broadcasting Olympic sports, as his additional credits include NBC’s 2012 London Summer Olympics (Men's and Women's Basketball), 2008 Beijing Summer Olympics (Water Polo), 2004 Athens Summer Olympics (Team USA Men’s and Women’s Basketball) and the 1996 Atlanta Summer Olympics (Swimming).
-He has also called network television NFL broadcasts and the NBA Development League Finals series for Versus in 2010.
+He has nearly 20 years of experience broadcasting Olympic sports, as his additional credits include NBC’s 2012 London Summer Olympics (Men’s and Women’s Basketball), 2008 Beijing Summer Olympics (Water Polo), 2004 Athens Summer Olympics (Team USA Men’s and Women’s Basketball) and the 1996 Atlanta Summer Olympics (Swimming).
+He was recently selected as the Play by Play broadcaster for Mens and Womens Basketball for NBC’s 2020 Tokyo Olympic games.
+He has also called network television NFL broadcasts and the NBA G League Finals series for Versus in 2010.

-A graduate of the University of Notre Dame, Fitzgerald also received his Master’s Degree in Sports Management from The Ohio State University.
+A graduate of the University of Notre Dame, Fitzgerald also received his master’s degree in sports management from Ohio State University.
 While at Notre Dame, he worked as a play-by-play broadcaster for Fighting Irish football and basketball on campus radio station WVFI.

-An avid golfer, Bob lives on the Peninsula with his children, Erin, Ryan and Quinn.
+An avid golfer, Fitzgerald lives on the Peninsula with his children, Erin, Ryan and Quinn.